Chloronitramide anion: Identification of structure

 The structure of the molecule was finally identified in 2024 using a combination of techniques, first identifying the molecular formula, then creating a candidate structure, then confirming it.

-Ion chromatography, a method of separating ions and ionizable polar molecules, was used to separate the chloronitramide anion from the many salts present in water samples containing it, which otherwise made it difficult to use mass spectrometry; the water salinity was higher than that of saltwater.

-Mass spectrometry was sufficient to determine the molecular mass of the ion, but it was too small for structure determination from the fragmentation pattern.
+Ion chromatography, a method of separating ions and ionizable polar molecules, was used to separate the chloronitramide anion from the many salts present in water samples containing it.
+Previous attempts to use mass spectrometry on the samples had been stymied by the large number of byproducts; the only known techniques to reliably generate samples of the anion created aqueous solutions whose salinity was higher than that of seawater.
+Once the ion was isolated, mass spectrometry was sufficient to determine its molecular mass, but it was too simple for structural determination from the fragmentation pattern.

 The ion was found to have the molecular formula ClN_{2}O_{2}^{−1} (containing two oxygen atoms, two nitrogen atoms, and one chlorine atom) by electrospray ionisation mass spectrometry.
 A candidate structure was confirmed by ^{15}N NMR spectroscopy and infrared spectroscopy.

 Future research

-Research investigating the toxicity of the chloronitramide anion, as well as the reasons for its formation in high or low concentration in different places, is expected.
+Research investigating the toxicity of the chloronitramide anion, as well as the reasons for its formation in high or low concentration in different places, is expected as of late 2024.

-Formation
+Formation and synthesis

-The identifying paper proposes that the chloronitramide anion is formed through the reaction of chloramine (or dichloramine, which forms in chloramine solution) with NO_{2}^{+}, one of its degradation products.
-The formation of NO_{2}^{+} begins when dichloramine (NHCl_{2}) is hydrolyzed to form nitroxyl (HNO), which then reacts with dissolved oxygen (O_{2}) to form the unstable peroxynitrite (ONOOH).
-NO_{2}^{+} is one of the several reactive nitrogen species formed when peroxynitrite decomposes.
-The chloronitramide formed in this way then dissociates, losing the hydrogen, to form the corresponding anion.
+Pure chloronitramidate can be produced artificially through nitration of chloramine-T, followed by acidic hydrolysis of the sulfonamide bond.

+A similar process is believed to underlie chloronitramidate's formation during water chlorination.
+Aqueous (mono)chloramine solutions slowly decompose through disproportionation; the reduced product is ammonia, while the oxidized product is dichloramine (NHCl_{2}), which hydrolyzes to nitroxyl (HNO).
+Dissolved oxygen (O_{2}) then oxidizes nitroxyl to peroxynitrous acid.
+This decomposes to (among other things) the nitronium ion (NO_{2}^{+}), which can nitrate additional monochloramine.
+The resulting chloronitramide is a Brønsted-Lowry acid, and deprotonates to give the anion conjugate base.